 The group of 35 kindergarten through 12th-grade educators were awarded scholarships to attend Space Center Houston’s annual Space Exploration Educators Conference (SEEC) in 2017.

 At the conference, the educators were tasked with performing outreach to other educators in their schools, districts, states or regions for one year.
-When the year ends, the educators will return to SEEC in 2018 to share the results of their education expeditions.
+When the year ends, the educators will return to SEEC to share the results of their education expeditions.

 Through the program, teachers have access to unique professional development opportunities including the ability to collaborate with their regional teams and collaborate virtually with national educators to enhance and expand outreach.

 The program structure was inspired by the International Space Station (ISS) “Year in Space” mission and modeled after the cross-cultural collaboration among space station crews.

 The Space Exploration Educator Crew was made possible by a generous grant from The Boeing Company.

 To apply to be a member of the Space Exploration Educator Crew, fill out the Space Educator Expedition Crew Program form and submit no later than Dec.
 11.

 - Mesquite Teacher Named NASA “Space Educator” | MSN | Feb.
 15, 2017

 - Bossier schools attend first ever STEM on Screen Micro-Film Festival | KTBS 3 News | March 16, 2017